 Season to taste with salt and pepper.
 Garnish individual portions with chunks of bread and a drizzle of olive oil.

-- White beans: You can use navy beans, great northern beans, Cannelini beans, or whatever beans you have in your pantry.
-To substitute dried beans, cook 8 ounces of dried beans separately and proceed with the recipe.
+White beans: You can use navy beans, great northern beans, Cannelini beans, or whatever beans you have in your pantry.
+3 cups cooked beans can be substituted for the 2 cans (that’s about 1 cup dried beans before cooking).

 White wine: Choose a dry variety such as Chardonnay.
 Substitute water or chicken broth if you want to omit the wine.

 Yield: This recipe makes 4 (2-cup) servings.